The Tansey Miniatures Foundation

 Jean-Baptiste Jacques Augustin

 Miniature portraits were usually supposed to remind their owner of a beloved person and were intended to be kept private.
 For this reason, miniature painting allowed motifs which would have caused great offence in large-format portrait painting.
-This lady with blonde curly hair figures as an armed hunter from Diana's entourage in front of a wooded landscape.
-She is wearing a daring translucent gown of tulle which partly reveals her left breast.1 She has captured a butterfly, a motif which probably carries the same the captured or dead bird, i.e. the lady has lost her innocence.
-Moreover, Diana and her entourage were considered chaste and unapproachable, which suggests that the lady wanted to indicate that she was not easy to conquer.
+This lady with blonde curly hair probably figures as an armed hunter from Diana's entourage.
+She is wearing a daring translucent gown of tulle which partly reveals her left breast.1 Diana and her companions were regarded as being both chaste and unapproachable, which the artist likely used to suggest how challenging it had been to win her over.
+The butterfly caught on the arrow may symbolise the loss of the lady's freedom through love.
 Her yearning look completes the message of love.
 Her face, which is directly turned towards the observer, corresponds to the classicist ideal of unaffected immediacy.2

 B. P.